srikarvechalapu/sv25/README.md

 - Building scalable ETL pipelines and automated workflows
 - Designing insightful dashboards and visualizations
 - Collaborating with cross-functional teams to improve decisions
-- Leveraging tools like Python, SQL, Power BI, and AWS to solve real-world problems
+- Leveraging tools like Python, SQL, Power BI, and AWS to Solve real-world problems

 ---